fatcatdog/springBlog/README.md

 Deployed here: <a href="http://blogcity-env.3tdirw32mi.us-east-1.elasticbeanstalk.com/" alt="link to aws beanstalk project">BlogCity</a>

-This project, "BlogCity", is a blog system built with Java 8, SpringBoot, SpringMVC, Spring Security, JDBC, Oracle SQL, AWS RDS, J Unit testing, and JSP.
+This project, "BlogCity", is a blog system built with Java 8, SpringBoot, SpringMVC, Spring Security, JDBC, Oracle SQL, AWS RDS, J Unit testing, JSP, and it is deploying on AWS Beanstalk.
 The blog aspect of the web app has full CRUD functionality, upvotes can be created and deleted, and comments can be created and deleted.

 As I am relatively new to Spring and its associated technologies, I spent time learning a few other technologies while developing this project.
 If you go into this repo's commit history, you will notice I actually built out this project with JPA, Hibernate, MySql, and Thymeleaf initially before replacing those technologies with the ones I ultimately needed.

-### To Run Project
+### To Install Project With Your Own Database

 -Git clone this repo

--Import the blog folder into your preferred Java IDE

--Find the main class in src/main/java/com.jacob and right click run as SpringBoot App

--Read some blogs, add some comments, and let me know what you think :)

-### To Install Project

--Git clone this repo

--Create a database in your SQL system (mysql or oracle scripts are in folders in the repo.
-You will have to choose to uncomment out the mysql dependency if you want to run it with mysql)
+-Create a database in your SQL system (mysql or oracle scripts are in folders in the repo).
+To use MySql, you will have to choose to uncomment the mysql dependency in Springboot app pom.xml and adjust application.properties settings with appropriate MySql driver)

 -Run each script in the appropriate sql scripts folder (mysql or oracle).
 First auth scripts, then blog script, then comment, then upvotes, then wordinblogs scripts.